rsampaio/file-finder/doc/design.md

 Another aspect of the results is the ability of the `dumper` to aquire an exclusive lock to read the list, output each item preventing the addition of new results and emptying the list.

 A separated thread will be created to regularly dump the contents of the result data structure, this thread will flush the contents of the `std::vector` while holding the lock to prevent new additions to the list and reseting it at the end.
-This thread will aquire an `exclusive_lock` before performing the 3 steps.
+This thread will aquire an `unique_lock` before performing the 3 steps.

+When the dumper thread detects that all walker threads have terminated by looking into the `joinable` status it will exit the program.

 ### Watch for commands